greystate/Greystate-XSLT-Helpers/templates/README.md

 ## Use Pagination

 A simple starter template for using the **Pagination Helper.** Easy to modify example of how to split children of `$currentPage` into pages of 3.

+## Use Grouping Helper

+Starts you off with a way to use the Grouping Helper to output media in chunks of 4.